 Hi there.
 My name is David and I'm your Torah Tech Guy.
 My job is to help you out with great TECH for your great TORAH.
 Below are a few steps to help your upcoming broadcast go well for you and our audience.
 We use a program called Ecamm to broadcast/record our content.
 When it's time, please use the link below to join us using your web browser.
 We recommend using Chrome.

-Before logging on, please check out the quick guide below so you can look and sound your best.
+Before logging on, please check out the quick video guide below (just 2 min.) so you can look and sound your best.
 If you'd like a more detailed guide, just scroll down a bit.

 Here's a more in-depth guide to helping you sound and look your best online.